vertica/VerticaPy/docs/source/examples_business_football.rst

 Cup Winner
 +++++++++++

-Let's start by creating the feature 'winner' to indicate the winner of a game.
+Let's start by creating the feature ``winner`` to indicate the winner of a game.

 .. code-block:: python